Munsar Lake: History

+Architecture

-This lake was built during 1090 and 220-yard round shaped.
+The lake is 220-yard round shaped.
 It's shaped like a conch and temples.
 Gathering from the west, the water passes into a stone-built eightsided silt-well, kund, with, in a niche in each side, a figure cut in bold relief.
 From the silt-well, through a stone-lined channel and a three-cylinder tunnel, the water passes into the lake.

 There is a temple of Munsari (also known as Mansar) mata built by Marathas.
 This lake is surrounded by huge carved stone and more than 300 small and big temples (shrine).
 In each shrine on one side of the lake is a pedestal, probably for an image of Krishna, and on the other side a round basin, jaladhar, probably sacred to Shiva.
 On either side of one of the roadways that runs to the water's edge, is a larger temple with a double porch and spire and across the lake is a flat roofed colonnade.